AI.Agent.Code.Common (fnord v0.9.17)

 Functions

-Creates a new state for an AI agent that works with code.
-The initial message list includes the system prompt and the user prompt, as provided.
+Creates a new state for a code agent.
+The initial message list contains the system prompt and the user prompt.

 Types